vueuse/vueuse/packages/core/useScriptTag/index.md

 # useScriptTag

-Creates a script tag, with support for automaticly unloading (deleting) the script tag on unmount.
+Creates a script tag, with support for automatically unloading (deleting) the script tag on unmount.

-If a script tag already exists for the given URL, `useScriptTag()` will not create another script tag, but keep in mind that, depending on how you use it, `useScriptTag()` it might have already loaded then unloaded that particular JS file from a previous call of `useScriptTag()`.
+If a script tag already exists for the given URL, `useScriptTag()` will not create another script tag, but keep in mind that depending on how you use it, `useScriptTag()` might have already loaded then unloaded that particular JS file from a previous call of `useScriptTag()`.

 ## Usage